Let’s get ready to rumble.

 Both cards offer significant intro bonuses considering their paltry annual fees.
 This is great news whichever way you lean, as it makes regaining the annual fee’s value incredibly easy.

-The Chase Sapphire Preferred’s current welcome offer awards 60,000 Ultimate Reward Points after spending $4,000 within three months of opening an account.
+The Chase Sapphire Preferred’s current welcome offer awards 60,000 Ultimate Reward Points after spending $4,000 within three months of opening an account, plus a current limited-time offer of a $300 travel credit.
 As you’ll see in later sections, Ultimate Rewards have strong value.
 Better yet, it’s the same bonus as Chase’s premium product, the Chase Sapphire Reserve®.

-The Capital One Venture Rewards Card is currently running an elevated introductory offer where you’ll earn 75,000 Capital One Miles after spending $4,000 in the first three months of account opening, plus a $250 Capital One Travel statement credit.
-The $250 credit is applied to the first cardholder year regardless of whether the $4,000 minimum spending threshold has been met.
+The Capital One Venture Rewards Card is currently running an elevated introductory offer where you’ll earn 75,000 Capital One Miles after spending $4,000 in the first three months of account opening.

 As with any intro bonus, the value is dictated by how the points are used.
 Chase allows Sapphire Preferred cardholders to spend Ultimate Rewards on its travel portal, with each point worth 1.25 cents each.
-This means its bonus is worth a minimum of $750 in travel.
+This means its bonus is worth a minimum of $750 in points value + a $300 travel credit = $1,050 in travel.

 When either Chase Ultimate Rewards points or Capital One Miles are transferred to their respective bank’s travel partners, both bonuses are worth far more.
 In that scenario, the Ultimate Rewards may have the edge if all things were equal, but the higher volume of Venture Miles along with the travel credit means the Venture takes this round.

-Result: Capital One Venture Rewards Card edges it out
+Result: Chase Sapphire Preferred Card edges it out

 Rewards earning potential